- Visitor Center

 The De Witt Birds of Prey Center was built in 2016.
 It replaced our original facility built in 2003 that was located near Little Hawks Discovery Preschool.

-This unique cultural history exhibit and program space explores the links between Native American cultures, traditions and the natural world.
+This unique cultural history exhibit and program space explores the links between Indigenous Peoples cultures, traditions and the natural world.
 During programs, students learn the life ways of the People of the Three Fires Tribes (Chippewa, Ottawa, Potawatomi) using authentically reproduced artifacts and structures built by native and non-native people.

 Structures in the village include:

 - Wah-gin-ogun – traditional bent pole wigwam using maple and tamarack saplings, white cedar bark covering, and basswood bark ties